foopod/blog6/_posts/cellular-automata-tutorial.md

 1. Birth - If a dead cell has exactly 3 neighbours, it becomes alive in the next iteration.
 2. Death - If an alive cell has more than 3 or less than 2 neighbours, it dies in the next iteration (this is often described as dying from overpopulation or loneliness).
-3. Statis - If an alive cell has exactly 2 or 3 neighbours, then it remains alive.
+3. Stasis - If an alive cell has exactly 2 or 3 neighbours, then it remains alive.
 And if a dead cell has anything other than 3 alive neighbours then it remains dead.

 As we will get into below, these three simple rules can result in some very interesting creations.
 You can see some of them [here](https://en.wikipedia.org/wiki/Conway's_Game_of_Life#Examples_of_patterns) on the Wikipedia page.